 Visit the archive to view our previous concert programming, and see the repertoire for a complete listing of pieces we have performed, including music clips.

 The Chorale is now in our 22nd season and over the years we have experienced exciting moments and attained many honors.
 Our recordings are frequently heard on WMNR Fine Arts Radio in Connecticut, and we were recently featured on WJMJ in Hartford.

 Our greatest accomplishment to date is having been invited to perform at the White House in December 2002 after the Chorale was selected through a recorded audition.
 We sang in the Book Signers Room and Grand Foyer for invited guests of the White House, including White House staff and dignitaries, friends and family of President and Mrs. Bush, cabinet members, and international leaders.
 We are extremely proud to have been granted this distinction!

-As we look back at our achievements, we have had many special experiences in addition to our three scheduled concerts each year.
+As we look back at our achievements, we have had many special experiences in addition to our regularly scheduled concerts each year.
 We recently added another first for us, having sung by invitation in January 2009 in the US premiere of Karl Jenkins' Stabat Mater at Lincoln Center in New York City.
 Meeting the composer, hearing his comments, and singing the piece in his presence has added insight and inspiration to our performance here in Connecticut.

 In addition to our regular concert seasons, the Chorale has sung as invited guests at West Point Military Academy, with the Ridgefield Symphony Orchestra, and the Nutmeg Opera Company.
 We also have accepted several other invitations to perform within the state and we were warmly welcomed in these venues.
 We greatly appreciate the opportunity to sing in our surrounding Connecticut towns.